7 rewarding benefits of flexible working hours

 Many employees view being offered flexible working hours as a sign they are valued by the company.
 Those who have other responsibilities or out-of-work interests may see flexible working as an absolute must or a deal-breaker for any organisation they work for.

 The business benefit from offering flexible working hours is that it may assist employee retention efforts.

 Some professionals actively look for jobs that will allow them to work flexibly.
 It could be that they have childcare responsibilities or voluntary commitments, and are looking to achieve a better work-life balance.

 Offering flexible working hours can allow employers to recruit talented candidates who would otherwise have been out of their reach.

-In terms of flexible working hours, the potential advantages for employees are well-known – including an improved work-life balance, greater autonomy and improved morale.
+In terms of flexible working hours, the potential advantages for employees are well-known – including an improved work-life balance, greater autonomy and improved staff morale.

 But it’s important for employers to recognise the business benefits of flexible working programs too.
 It’s not just staff members who stand to gain from such initiatives, as organisations can reduce costs, improve output and increase loyalty when schemes are implemented in the right way.

 When flexible working is used appropriately with the necessary level of buy-in from both employers and employees, it can be to everyone’s advantage.